Sylius/Sylius/UPGRADE-API-1.11.md

 1. `Sylius\Bundle\ApiBundle\Command\Cart\ApplyCouponToCart` and `Sylius\Bundle\ApiBundle\Command\Checkout\AddressOrder` commands have been replaced with `Sylius\Bundle\ApiBundle\Command\Checkout\UpdateCart`.

 1. `Sylius\Bundle\ApiBundle\CommandHandler\Cart\ApplyCouponToCartHandler` and `Sylius\Bundle\ApiBundle\CommandHandler\Checkout\AddressOrderHandler` command handlers have been replaced with `Sylius\Bundle\ApiBundle\CommandHandler\Checkout\UpdateCartHandler`.

+1. The `sylius.api.filter_archived_shipping_methods` services has been renamed to `sylius.api.archived_shipping_methods_filter` to be coherent with rest of the filters